Manatee: Description

+The life span of manatees is long, as they can live more than thirty years.
 Manatees weigh 400 to 550 kg, and average 2.8 to 3.0 m in length, sometimes growing to 4.6 m and 1775 kg and females tend to be larger and heavier than males.
 At birth, baby manatees weigh about 30 kg each.
 The female manatee has two teats, one under each flipper, a characteristic that was used to make early links between the manatee and elephants.

 The lids of manatees' small, widely spaced eyes close in a circular manner.
 The manatee has a large, flexible, prehensile upper lip, used to gather food and eat and for social interaction and communication.
 Manatees have shorter snouts than their fellow sirenians, the dugongs.

 Manatee adults have no incisor or canine teeth, just a set of cheek teeth, which are not clearly differentiated into molars and premolars.
 These teeth are repeatedly replaced throughout life, with new teeth growing at the rear as older teeth fall out from farther forward in the mouth, somewhat as elephants' teeth do.
 At any time, a manatee typically has no more than six teeth in each jaw of its mouth.

 The manatee's tail is paddle-shaped, and is the clearest visible difference between manatees and dugongs; a dugong tail is fluked, similar in shape to that of a whale.

 The manatee is unusual among mammals in having just six cervical vertebrae, a number that may be due to mutations in the homeotic genes.
 All other mammals have seven cervical vertebrae, other than the two-toed and three-toed sloths.

 Like the horse, the manatee has a simple stomach, but a large cecum, in which it can digest tough plant matter.
 Generally, the intestines are about 45 meters, unusually long for an animal of the manatee's size.

 Evolution

-Fossil remains of manatee ancestors - also known as sirenians - date back to the Early Eocene.
+Fossil remains of manatee ancestors – also known as sirenians – date back to the Early Eocene.
 It is thought that they reached the isolated area of the South American continent and became known as Trichechidae.
 In the Late Miocene, trichechids were likely restricted in South American coastal rivers and they fed on many freshwater plants.
 Dugongs inhabited the West Atlantic and Caribbean waters and fed on seagrass meadows instead.
 As the sea grasses began to grow, manatees adapted to the changing environment by growing supernumerary molars.
 Sea levels lowered and increased erosion and silt runoff was caused by glaciation.
 This increased the tooth wear of the bottom-feeding manatees.